 Connecting by Choice (Access Open Minds)

 Education support group for parents, family members and friends who are supporting a loved one with mental health and/or addiction concerns.
-Held every Wednesday, 6:30-8:00 pm at the Bill Rees YMCA, 10211-105 St (1st floor) Edmonton.
-Drop-in, no cost, refreshments provided.
-For more information call 780-415-0048.
+This group is currently being offered through Zoom every Wednesday, 6:30-8:00 pm.
+Please email Kathy for an invitation to join the Zoom group.

 Caregiver Connections (Canadian Mental Health Association – Edmonton Region)

-Family & Caregiver Support Group (Schizophrenia Society of Alberta)
+Family & Caregiver Support Group (Schizophrenia Society of Alberta – Edmonton branch)

-Generally held the first Thursday of the month at 7 pm and third Thursday at 1 pm at the Edmonton branch office, 5215-87 Street.
+Generally held the first Thursday of the month at 7 pm and third Thursday at 1 pm.
+These are now being held by conference call.
 Call 780-452-4661 to confirm or get more information.
+For other Alberta locations, check the Schizophrenia Society of Alberta.

 Note: Program dates and details may change, so always check with the hosting organization before you go.
 The information presented here is for the Edmonton area; many organizations also hold sessions in other Alberta locations – contact them for details.